LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

 There are three most important distinguishing feature of reinforcement learn  problems.
 - being closed-loop in an essential way
-- not havin direct instructions as to what actions to take
+- not having direct instructions as to what actions to take
 - where the consequences of actions, including reward signals, play out over extended time periods